Pet safety

 Is monstera toxic to dogs?

-The ASPCA lists the same toxicity status for dogs as for cats: Monstera is mildly toxic to pets.
+Per the ASPCA, Monstera (Monstera deliciosa) is toxic to dogs.
 Dogs often chew more enthusiastically than cats, so a toxic plant like monstera is best removed from the floor and low shelves entirely.

 What happens if my pet eats monstera?